Health Education Program

 1. Choose a place to meet

-Our free education workshops are for migrant women of all ages.
-Whether you are a parents' group, seniors group, school group, workplace, organisation, faith group, sporting group or social club, we want to talk to you about women's health!
+Our free education sessions are for migrant people of all ages.
+Whether you are a part of a parents' group, seniors’ group, school group, workplace, organisation, faith group, sporting group or social club, we want to talk to you about women's health!

-To find out more please contact Amira Rahmanovic, Health Education Manager at amira@mcwh.com.au.
+To find out more please contact a staff member in our Program Engagement Department at programs@mcwh.com.au.

 2. Choose your language